kkaushikvarma/PlagueX/README.md

 Objectives:

-  Compare two or more documents for Plagiarism in language, thoughts, ideas or expressions:
+  Compare two or more documents for Plagiarism in language, thoughts, ideas or expressions
       1. Generate a match-score on variable query size (starting from phrase-level to document level) between two documents.

-          a.
+          a .
 Generate a match-score between two queries:
               SUB GOALS:
               i.
 Process Text ................
 DONE
               ii.
 Create Corpus